webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ### Fill in the form with the details provided and agent email address you created in the previous lab, then click "Update Directions"

-> Please skip the task if you are doing the labs on the Gold Tenant.
-The task below is only for the Lab Tenant option where you have received an email with the Lab tenant credentials.
-In a such case, please copy and paste the data from the email into the corresponding fields.
-> {: .block-tip }

 <form id="IVRdeets">